chubin/wttr.in/README.md

     $ curl wttr.in/Berlin?lang=de

+The third option is to choose the language using DNS name used in the query:

+    $ curl de.wttr.in/Berlin

 wttr.in is currently translated in more than 45 languages and the number of supported languages is constantly growing.